PART 2 – Beyond Standardization: Cultivating Creative Learners

 Mary Lou Cook.

-Creativity is an iterative process in itself and might involve multiple levels of ideation and idea evaluation.
-The generation of ideas could depend on the interest, curiosity, level of exposure, familiarity with a medium to express their capacity, imagination etc. It’s this awareness or the intricate connection between these elements that leads to creativity.
+Creativity is, by nature, an iterative process; often involving multiple levels of ideation and evaluation.
+The generation of ideas depends on factors such as interest, curiosity, exposure, familiarity with a medium and imagination.
+It is the intricate interplay between these elements that gives rise to true creativity.

 Creative Process = Acquiring skills of a complimenting medium + Iterative {Generating Ideas + Evaluation}

-So, creative schooling not only involves exposing children to experiences that would help them discover their true potential; it also involves guiding them through the creative process journey that would help the child explore their natural capacities by applying original ideas.
+Creative Schooling, therefore, is not just about exposing children to experiences that help them discover their true potential.
+It also involves guiding them through the journey of the creative process, enabling them to explore their natural capacities and express original ideas.

 “There’s room for everybody on the planet to be creative and conscious if you are your person.
 If you’re trying to be like somebody else, then there isn’t.“